-Merck’s Integrated Health Management department works closely with the Global Benefits department to provide a wide range of health and wellness services and programs.
+Merck’s Global Employee Health department works closely with the Global Benefits department to provide a wide range of health and wellness services and programs.

 These offerings cover the continuum of care, for those who are well, those at risk, those with acute or chronic illness, and those requiring complex or catastrophic care.
 Many of these services and programs are provided at on-site employee health clinics or through programs offered by vendors in conjunction with our benefits coverage.
 Health services and programs available to Merck employees include:

 In June 2012, the company introduced a new healthcare resource through LIVE IT called Health Advocate.
-Health Advocate is a program designed to help employees and their families navigate the complicated healthcare and health insurance system.
-Health Advocate is designed to make employees lives easier by saving hours of time, with activities such as:
+Health Advocate is a program designed to help U.S.-based employees and their families navigate the complicated healthcare and health insurance system.
+Health Advocate is designed to make employees’ lives easier by saving hours of effort, with activities such as:

-The program is available to employees at no cost, and is also available to employees’ parents and parents-in-law for any healthcare or eldercare issues they may be facing.
+The program is available to most U.S.-based employees at no cost, and is also available to employees’ parents and parents-in-law for any healthcare or eldercare issues they may be facing.

-Immediately after completing the online health assessment, an employee receives a customized report that summarizes his or her health status and offers suggestions for personal goal setting.
-Anyone who takes the assessment and wants to work on an identified health risk has access to a lifestyle coach, who provides advice and encouragement and monitors progress regularly.
+Immediately after completing the online health assessment, an employee receives a customized report that summarizes his or her health status and offers suggestions for personal goal-setting.
+Anyone who takes the assessment and wants to work on an identified health risk has access to a lifestyle coach, who provides advice and encouragement and regularly monitors progress.
 Participation in the health assessment and other programs is voluntary and confidential.

 Many Merck clinics offer employees the opportunity for lipid, blood glucose and other laboratory services, including blood collection ordered by a personal physician.
 To support new mothers returning to work, clinics offer worksite lactation programs.
 “Lunch and learn” programs and site-based wellness activities, including walking and weight-reduction programs, are also available.